 It’s embarrassing that it is so obvious that the way to manipulate Trump is by stroking his ego.
 And that he is so easily manipulated!
 We cannot trust that he will do what he says that he will do, because the next person in the room may make him feel even more self-important.
-How it is not immediately obvious to any rational person that Putin played him masterfully, but directly validating all Trump’s most self righteous lies is beyond me.
+How it is not immediately obvious to any rational person that Putin played him masterfully by directly validating all Trump’s most self righteous lies is beyond me.

 Thank you for honestly reporting on what transpired in Alaska and DC, and outlining why this is concerning.